+II.B.4.a).(1) There must be at least five core faculty members within the program.
+(Core)

-II.C.
-Program Coordinator
+- II.C.
+Program Coordinator - II.C.1.

-II.C.1.
 There must be a program coordinator.
-(Core)

-II.C.2.
+(Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core)

-II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 50 percent time for administration of the program.
-(Core)
+(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)